dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 is a product of the expectation of permanent stablity in these nations.
 That is an absolute dependency to expect demand from these nations.
-Therefore, the US helps provide stability and profits from the export of electric grid technology, while retaining the benefits it receives from the analytics based on smart grid consumption analytics and uses this data to stay ahead.
+Therefore, the US helps provide stability and profits from the export of electric grid technology, while sharing the benefits received from smart grid consumption analytics.
+We share the advantages in using this data to stay ahead.
 We do this while helping to promote the level of stability and nation development that makes it all possible and we do so with free market principles.